 South Korea's emissions have more than doubled between 1990 and 2010.
 Emissions steeply increased in the early 1990s.
 Growth then continued at a slower pace, and is continuing to slow down.
 While South Korea's energy intensity has been slowly declining, it is still very high, and will foreseeably remain above the OECD average in the coming years.
 The share of nuclear energy in electricity supply is projected to remain high at 44% in 2020 and 49% in 2030.

 South Korea has successfully implemented its Green Growth Strategy, a comprehensive policy package targeting all policy areas including climate change.
-One of its key policies is the cap and trade scheme scheduled for 2015, which is already operating (under the name “Target Management System”) to prepare companies for participation.
+One of its key policies is the cap and trade scheme introduced in January 2015.

 The Renewable Portfolio Standard (RPS) was introduced in 2012 and is replacing a previous feed-in tariff scheme.
 The new standard is obliging suppliers to meet annual generation targets from renewable energy.
 They begin with 2% and increase to 10% in 2022 (Kemco, 2013).
 South Korea has already started implementing renewable energy technologies but is still dependent on coal, so the reduction effect is low compared to its potential.